ZhiqiLi-CG/Research-G/README.md

 **This is my original purpose of these libraries!** During the experiment of physical simulation , we must do calculation for physical process and visualize the result to see if the result is correct (Research-M and Research-V are born therefore).
 During

+## 4. This Lib is Easy to Use!

+The only thing you need to do in your cmakelist:(Take Research-V as example)

+1. `include ` the `.cmake` file of the lib you want to use.
+2. call the ``Set_ResearchV_Env`` before you ``add_execute``
+3. call ``ResearchV_Deps`` to add all dependencies.

+You could select some options during this process and the result of the options you select will be provided in a `config.h` file which is add to you project automatically.

+If you have some questions, don't worry and each library provide several examples and you can build it by running the `make_project.py` directly without other config.